 Chronic Bacterial Prostatitis Medication

-- Author: Sunil K Ahuja, MD; Chief Editor: Edward David Kim, MD, FACS more...
+• Author: Samantha D Kraemer, MD; Chief Editor: Edward David Kim, MD, FACS more...

 Medication Summary

-As previously mentioned, the mainstay in the treatment of chronic bacterial prostatitis (CBP) is the use of oral antimicrobial agents, with the most effective medications being fluoroquinolones and TMP-SMZ.
+Oral antimicrobial agents are the mainstay of treatment for chronic bacterial prostatitis (CBP), with the most effective medications being fluoroquinolones and trimethoprim-sulfamethoxazole (TMP/SMX).
 Empiric antimicrobial therapy must be comprehensive and should cover all likely pathogens in the context of the clinical setting.

 Alpha blockers, which relax smooth muscle in the bladder neck, can help to decrease recurrences of CBP by diminishing urinary obstruction due to prostate enlargement or congestion secondary to inflammation.